 Neonicotinoids are a class of insecticidal substances.
 The use of neonicotinoid products in agriculture has raised concerns in many countries, primarily because of their effects on pollinating insects.
-New scientific evidence has led the European Union to progressively restrict the uses of these substances.
-There are currently two active substances in the neonicotinoid class approved for plant protection purposes at European level.
+New scientific evidence has led the European Union to progressively restrict the uses of these substances, leaving only two approved for plant protection purposes.
 In France, the use of neonicotinoid products has been prohibited in agriculture since 2018.
-ANSES has conducted extensive work to assess the effects of these substances on bees and has been particularly active in strengthening the requirements for marketing authorisations.
+ANSES has conducted extensive work to assess the effects of these substances on bees and has been particularly active in strengthening the requirements for using these products.

-Before a product can be marketed, the active substance(s) it contains must have been approved at European level.
-A substance is approved for an average period of 10 years, and is re-assessed according to developments in scientific knowledge and regulations.
+Before a plant protection product can be marketed, the active substance(s) it contains must have been approved at European level.
+A substance is approved for an average period of 10 years, and is then re-assessed in light of developments in scientific knowledge and regulations.
 The products must then obtain authorisation before they can be placed on the market in each Member State.
-Each product is subject to a scientific assessment according to the criteria set by the European regulations.
+Each product is subject to a scientific assessment according to criteria laid down by European legislation.

 What are neonicotinoids?

 Neonicotinoids are insecticidal substances mainly used in agricultural products.
 They are "systemic", meaning that they spread throughout the plant to protect it from pests.
 They can be applied as granules, seed treatments or by spraying.
 In agriculture, five substances are listed in the neonicotinoid class: clothianidin, imidacloprid, thiamethoxam, acetamiprid and thiacloprid.
-Their effects on the environment and, in particular, on beneficial insects are now known, which has led the European Union to significantly restrict their use.
+Their effects on the environment have led the European Union to withdraw the approval granted to certain substances.